Utila, Honduras

 What do expats find most challenging?

 "Expats in Utila often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The slower pace of life, known as "island time", can also be a challenge for those accustomed to a more fast-paced, punctual lifestyle.
 Additionally, the lack of certain amenities and services that they may be used to in their home countries, such as high-speed internet or a wide variety of shopping options, can be difficult to adjust to.
 Some expats also find it challenging to navigate the local bureaucracy, which can be complex and time-consuming.
-Lastly, while many locals are friendly and welcoming, cultural differences and misunderstandings can sometimes lead to feelings of isolation or exclusion among expats," wrote one member in Utila.
+Lastly, while many locals are friendly and welcoming, cultural differences and misunderstandings can sometimes lead to feelings of isolation or exclusion among expats," explained one expat living in Utila, Honduras.

 Is there a lot of crime in Utila?